-Our babies’ room provides cares and education for nine babies a day aging from 6 months up until 14 months of age.
+Our babies’ room provides education and care for nine babies a day aging from 6 months up until 14 months of age.
 At this stage of a child’s development, forming secure attachment relationships are fundamental for learning and development.
 Three early childhood educators work together collaboratively to provide an environment which is safe, supportive and challenging – an environment in which the innate potential of each child is believed in and nurtured.

 We believe that children are spontaneous and learn through flexible educational programs.
 We run a play-based educational program that is forever changing as children develop, acquire new skills and show new interests.